openspending-archive/openspending-wordpress-plugin/docs/user-interface.md

 ![OpenSpending configuration popup](openspending-popup-default.png)

+## Treemap (full walkthrough of interface)

-Choose your type of visualisation (at the moment only the treemap is supported) and type in the identifier for your dataset.
+Choose your type of visualisation (treemap or bubbletree).
+Let's say you choose treemap.
+Now type in the identifier for your dataset.
 The identifier you can get from the OpenSpending url.

-For example, if you're dataset lives at http://openspending.org/ukgov-finances-cra you would type in ukgov-finances-cra as the dataset.
+For example, if your dataset lives at http://openspending.org/ukgov-finances-cra you would type in ukgov-finances-cra as the dataset.

 When you have filled in your dataset click on the button called *Fetch drilldowns*.
 This will get the available drilldown dimensions for you: